Do you want to create a loyalty program in WooCommerce?

 Creating a loyalty program can be a great way to increase sales on your online store.

 A loyalty program encourages customers to keep coming back to your site, which is the key to running a successful business over the long term.
 It can even boost average spend per customer by giving shoppers a reason to spend more.

-You can use loyalty points to rewards customers for things like registering an account, placing their first order, and even get extra points for spending over a certain amount.
+You can use loyalty points to rewards customers for actions like creating an account, placing their first order, signing up to your email newsletter, or even for spending over a certain account.

 With that said, let’s take a look at how to add a loyalty program in WooCommerce.

 Setting Up Your WooCommerce Loyalty Program

 For this tutorial, we’ll be using Advanced Coupons which is the best WordPress coupons plugin.

 First, you’ll need to install and activate both the free Advanced Coupons plugin and the premium Advanced Coupons Loyalty Program addon.
 For more information, please see our step by step guide on how to install a WordPress plugin.

 Note: You can purchase the Advanced Coupons and Loyalty Program plugins together by getting the ‘All-In-One Bundle’.